Since he was three years old, Aidan has dreamed about becoming a paleontologist.

 He’s always loved dinosaurs—especially Brachiosaurus, T-Rex, and Brontosauruses.
 He’s an avid reader, especially when he’s excited about the subject.

 When Aidan was diagnosed with cancer in 2016, his life took a major hit.
 He had to move away from his home community to undergo treatment for Wilms tumor (kidney cancer).

 That’s when Aidan needed the emotional benefits that a wish can give.

 While undergoing treatment, Aidan and his family spent time researching wish possibilities.
 Just thinking about a wish gave Aidan renewed energy and strength, and brought his family together.

-From the start, Aidan knew he wanted to take a trip for his wish.
-“He wanted to go away from the hospital and explore another country and language," Charisa said.
+From the start, Aidan knew he wanted to travel somewhere for his wish.
+“He wanted to go far away from the hospital and explore another country,” said his mom, Charisa.

-"I support Make-A-Wish because as a long-time volunteer I have seen first-hand the healing and the happiness that it brings to families," Lauren said.
+Aidan’s wish-granting volunteer, Lauren Hudspeth, said, “I have seen first-hand the healing and the happiness that it brings to families.”

 Aidan’s wish gave him a transformational experience.
 And, guess what?
 Aidan still wants to be a paleontologist when he grows up.

 Want to help create life-changing wishes for children with critical illnesses?
 Donate in honor of Childhood Cancer Awareness Month.

 Special thanks: Wish-granting volunteers Lauren Hudspeth and Colleen Chardos, Berlin Natural History Museum, Airbnb, United Airlines.